* If you click a link on this page and make a purchase, I may receive a small commission at no extra cost to you. Learn more.

 2. Cover them with a damp paper towel to help ‘steam’ them.

-4. After 15 seconds, test the gyoza and heat for a further 15 seconds if they’re not done.
+4. Heat the gyoza for 30 seconds, then test them and heat for a further 30 seconds if they’re not done

 Reheating gyoza in the oven